MicrosoftDocs/Viva/Viva/goals/configuring-okrs.md

 |OKRs at team level     |    These OKRs can have multiple teams tagged and respective team administrators/members tagged as owners.     |
 |OKRs at individual level    |    These OKRs can have multiple users assigned as owners.     |

-### How to enable the Shared OKRs feature for your organization
+### How to enable the shared OKRs feature for your organization

 OKR administrators can turn on the "Shared OKRs" feature from the **OKR & Initiatives** tab in the admin settings.